ivelin1936/Panda-Application/README.md

 ## The Database of the PANDA application support 3 entities:
 [User](https://github.com/ivelin1936/Panda-Application/blob/master/src/main/java/pandaApp/domain/entities/User.java)
-* Has an Id – a UUID String or an Integer.
+* Has an Id – a UUID String
 * Has an Username
 * Has a Password
 * Has an Email
 * Has an Role – can be one of the following values (“User”, “Admin”)

 [Package](https://github.com/ivelin1936/Panda-Application/blob/master/src/main/java/pandaApp/domain/entities/Package.java)
-* Has an Id – a UUID String or an Integer.
+* Has an Id – a UUID String
 * Has a Description – a string.
 * Has a Weight – a floating-point number.
 * Has a Shipping Address – a string.